github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-cloud.md

   fpt: '*'
 ---

+This guide will walk you through setting up, configuring and managing your {% data variables.product.prodname_ghe_cloud %} account as an organization or enterprise owner.

 ## Part 1: Choosing your account type

 {% data variables.product.prodname_dotcom %} provides two types of Enterprise products: